-This week, the PM asked ministries and localities to look into a new economic policy of China, which aims to promote the nightlife economy to help balance the losses the country has suffered from the ongoing trade war with the US.
+Recently, the PM asked ministries and localities to look into a new economic policy of China, which aims to promote the nightlife economy to help balance the losses the country has suffered from the ongoing trade war with the US.

 Other mega cities like Shanghai, Tianjin and Chongqing are also paying more attention to their nightlife economy.

 The PM’s order on Vietnamese nightlife caught the attention of economists, who have long argued that a boring nightlife was a key reason for slow growth of tourism compared with the number of tourists.

 According to statistics of the Vietnam National Administration of Tourism, 2018 witnessed a record high in the number of inbound and domestic tourists to the country, with a year-on-year increase of 29.2 percent to nearly 15.6 million visitors.
 Revenue growth, however, increased only 21.4 percent.

 Vietravel General Director Nguyen Quoc Ky said Vietnam’s tourism industry had a big blank space for nightlife services and activities.

 “Most tourism services now focus on the period of time between 7am and 5pm.
 They create the so-called ‘hard revenue’ while the services that earn the most are from 6pm to 2am,” Ky told Tuoi Tre (Youth) newspaper.